Palanpuri Cauliflower & Pea Sabzi (Jain Recipe)

 • 1 teaspoon whole brown mustard seeds

-• 1–2 fresh hot green chilies, sliced crosswise into thin rounds
+• 1 to 2 fresh hot green chilies, thinly sliced

-• 1 medium tomato (about 6 oz), peeled and finely chopped
+• 1 medium tomato, about 6 oz or 170g, peeled and finely chopped

 • ¼ teaspoon ground turmeric